Higher Education

 Course Description

-It encourages you to construct your own developmental pathway through a choice of optional modules, allowing you to graduate as a more confident university teacher with the skills and knowledge to shape professional practice.
+The MA encourages you to construct your own developmental pathway through a choice of optional modules, allowing you to graduate as a more confident university teacher, with the skills and knowledge to both critique and shape professional practice.

-The course allows you to construct your own developmental pathway through a choice of optional modules.
+The programme allows you to tailor your learning according to your interests and preferences through a choice of optional modules.
 You’ll do this by engaging with the connections between concepts, theory and practice, teaching and research, disciplinary methods, and teachers and students.

-Throughout your studies, you’ll also analyse issues relating to your everyday teaching practice, share practice and explore solutions with your fellow participants and tutors.
-Your experience on the MA can provide evidence to support application for Senior Fellowship of the HEA.
+Throughout your studies, you’ll analyse issues relating to your everyday teaching practice.
+In addition, you’ll debate alternative ideas, challenges, and explore solutions with your peers and tutors.
+Your experience on the MA can provide evidence to support your application for Senior Fellowship of the Higher Education Academy (HEA).

 Entry Requirements / Admissions